Saab 900: NG engines

+The NG 900 with a V6 engine came standard with TCS (the TCS was supplied by Opel and was therefore not available for the other engine variants).

 Sensonic

 The 'Sensonic' clutch variant (available on Turbo models only) provided a manual gear lever as in a standard manual transmission car but omitted the clutch pedal in favor of electronics which could control the clutch faster than an average driver, essentially turning it into a clutchless manual transmission.

 When the driver started to move the gearshift, a computer-controlled microprocessor would drive an electric motor, in turn, operating a hydraulic actuator connected to the clutch master cylinder, which used hydraulic fluid, and controlled the clutch automatically.
-With the car in gear but stationary, the clutch was released only when the throttle was applied.
+With the car in gear but stationary, the clutch was engaged only when the throttle was applied.
 If neither brake nor gas pedal was depressed, a warning tone sounded and a message flashed on the on-board display, and if no action was taken after seven seconds, the engine was shut off.

 Printed in error, a "Hill Start" function for Sensonic-equipped cars (as described in the owner's manual under "Rolling") was intended to assist in getting underway on hills to prevent rolling forwards or backwards.
 However, this feature was not implemented on any production unit.

 The 'Sensonic' clutch ceased production when the 900 model was replaced in 1998.